loanzen/paperwork_parser/README.md

 - Hanle data-type specification
 - Handle fields being mandatory/non-mandatory.
 - `Document.variants` isn't really used. `Document.detect_variant()` seems to do all the necessary work.
 Re-evaluate.
+- See if declarative document detection can be done.
+Currently user has to override `Document.detect_variant()` and work directly with PDFQuery.